 Sit in a chair with cushions so you can lean back a bit and be comfortable.
 It is best for your baby if you are half lying, half sitting.
 The angle of 30-40 degrees helps her breathing.
 Place your baby on your chest facing you with her legs curled up in the foetal position.
 This is best for her hips.
 Put her tiny hands near her face for self-soothing.
 She has been doing that for months in the womb already.
 You can hold your hands underneath and behind her.

 Kangaroo mother care is an important part of the care of a premature baby whatever the medical setting.
-Not only does it help stabilise a baby’s body systems and promote breastfeeding, it has important benefits for a baby’s brain development and emotional health.
+Not only does it help stabilise a baby’s body systems and promote breastfeeding, it has important benefits for a baby’s brain development and their physical and emotional health.
+Kangaroo care is an extension of skin-to-skin contact and involves the mother or another care giver holding the baby as much as possible around the clock.
+Kangaroo care is beneficial to all newborn babies not just premature babies.